Pulse (Toni Braxton album): Background

 In October 2009, Atlantic Records chairman Craig Kallman revealed that the label had signed Braxton.
 Production for the album took place during September 2008 to March 2010 and was handled by several record producers, including David Foster, Harvey Mason, Jr., DJ Frank E, Oak, Lucas Secon, Simon Franglen and Dapo Torimiro.
 The entertainment outlet Rap-Up revealed, that Braxton also collaborated with Robin Thicke, Trey Songz, Usher, while other reported collaborations included Claude Kelly, and Steve Mac.
 R&B songwriter and singer Ne-Yo also worked on songs for the album.

 Speaking of the thinking behind titling the album Pulse, Braxton explained to UK R&B writer Pete Lewis, Deputy Editor of Blues & Soul, in May 2010: "It comes from when I got ill.
-I went into cardic rehab, and there was this older lady there.
+I went into cardiac rehab, and there was this older lady there.
 She was like 'What are you doing here so young?
 It must have been your heart.
 You know what?
 This is my fourth heart-attack and you're so young, you can't be AFRAID!
 You can't stop LIVING!'...
 Then she told me how she'd just got back from holiday with her 40-year-old boyfriend!
 And because I'd lost hope – the doctors had told me I'd never be able to record again – her conversation was like that heartbeat, that pulse that gave me back the love of life."